 Precise numbers and claims - as though there is no margin for error - are all around us.
 When someone tells you that 54.3% of people with some disease will have a particular outcome, they're basically predicting the future of all groups of people based on what happened to another group of people in the past.
-Well, what are the chances of that, eh?
+Well, what are the chances of exactly that always happening, eh?

 The chances of the result always being precisely 67.5% can be pretty slim or very high, depending on lots of things.
 If there is a lot of data, the confidence interval will be narrow: the best case scenario and the worst case scenario will be close together (say, 66% to 69%).